h-ameer0007/My-ai-portfolio/projects/capestone-projects/week1/cli-calculator/README.md

 Division (/): Divides one number by another and includes a check to prevent division by zero errors.

+Square_root: Takes and number and outputs the square_root.

 Robust Input: Handles non-numeric input gracefully, prompting the user to try again.

 Interactive Menu: Guides the user through the process of selecting an operation and entering numbers.